-We cannot say which is more important than others, but in the beginning stage Leadership, means giving vision and showing direction, because people need vision first, actually we have to get people's heart first, that's why giving them Vision first, then they understand we are leader and using our leadership is possible.
+We cannot say which is more important than others, but in the beginning stage Leadership means giving vision and showing direction, because people need vision first, actually we have to get people's heart first of all ,that's why giving them Vision first, then they understand we are leader and using our leadership is possible.
 The problem is how to move concept into reality, we will discuss with this later.

-Anyway, once when we started, management and maintenance is needed.
-I have thought the Leadership is everything, but gradually I found management is also important, and what do I do now?
-Mostly I manage, meant to keep on going what we do, but if I only stick to manage too long, there will be something wrong,

-Therefore leadership & management continued together all the time, yesterday's leadership, and today's management, and today's leadership, and another management.
+Anyway when we started, management, maintenance is needed.
+Before I thought Leadership is everything but gradually I found management is also important, and what do I do now?
+Mostly I manage, meant to keep on going what we do, but if I only stick to manage too long, there will be something wrong, Therefore leadership & management continued together all the time, yesterday's leadership, today's management, and today's leadership, and another management.
 Without these two continually, any ministry couldn't go well, I mean no growing and no new direction.
-There are many books on these two areas: Management; Peter Drucker & Ken Blanchard: and Leaderships; many books as well, but I think there are two categories; classic book; what the leader's identity or characters and now, modern books are on deeper and its part; for instance motivations, culture, so on.
+There are many books on these two areas: Management; Peter Drucker & Ken Blanchard: and Leaderships; too many books but I think there are two categories; classic book; what the leader's identify or characters and modern books on deeper and its part; for instance motivations, culture, so on.
 Once these two elements work together, things going well, so we need to read books on these two categories.